-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS -
+G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$4,494 \$4,494
+In-district

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$4,494 \$4,494
+In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$13,884 \$13,884
+Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$13,884 \$13,884
+Tuition:

-G1 REQUIRED FEES: \$2,624 \$2,624
+G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

-(on-campus) \$9,283 \$9,283
+(on-campus)

 G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

+~4 0

-G1 Comprehensive tuition and room and
+Gī Comprehensive tuition and room and

-college cannot provide separate tuiti on and room and
+college cannot provide separate tuitic board fees): on and room and

-board fees):
+board rees).

 G1 Other:

-G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition 12 45 G3 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program? x G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
-16%
+a.
+Other.

+G2 Minimum Maximum

+Number of credits per term a student can take for the Trick till to

+stated full-time tuition

+l

+G3 Yes No

+G3 Do tuition and fees vary by year of st udy (e.g., sophomore,

+junior, senior)?

+l

+G4 Yes No

+G4 Do tuition and fees vary by undergrad duate instructional

+program?

+G4 · -

+. %

+G4 If yes, what percentage of full-time ur adoraraduatos pay

+G 4 more than the fuition and fees report